ZoeBai0714/Five-Spice-2.0-/README.md

 and basic Node js.
 Credits go to ninja @iamshaunjp !
 His tutorials are just FANTASTIC.

-To brush up the new skills, I made a lot of(or almost complete) changes based on 1.0.
+To brush up the new skills, I made a lot of(or almost complete) changes based on 1.0.(NOTE: the texts are not original, I looked them up everywhere.
+Here I just want to build a website to carry some info)

 ## New Features:
  * Host local server